Robin Wall Kimmerer: Honors and awards

 Kimmerer received the John Burroughs Medal Award for her book, Gathering Moss: A Natural and Cultural History of Mosses.
 Her first book, it incorporated her experience as a plant ecologist and her understanding of traditional knowledge about nature.
 Her second book, Braiding Sweetgrass: Indigenous Wisdom, Scientific Knowledge, and the Teachings of Plants, received the 2014 Sigurd F. Olson Nature Writing Award.
-By 2021 over 500,000 copies had been sold worldwide.
 Braiding Sweetgrass is about the interdependence of people and the natural world, primarily the plant world.
-She won a second Burroughs award for an essay, "Council of the Pecans," that appeared in Orion magazine in 2013.
-Kimmerer received an honorary M. Phil degree in Human Ecology from College of the Atlantic on June 6, 2020.
+She won a second Burroughs award for an essay, "Council of the Pecans", that appeared in Orion magazine in 2013.
+Within ten years of its publication, more than two million copies had been sold worldwide.
+Kimmerer received an honorary M.Phil. degree in Human Ecology from College of the Atlantic on June 6, 2020.

-In 2022 Kimmerer was awarded the MacArthur "genius" award.
+In 2022, Kimmerer was awarded a MacArthur Fellowship.
+In 2025 she was included on the Time 100 list of influential people.